Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ### TokenCredential

-If a test or sample uses `TokenCredential` to construct the client use `TestEnvironment.Credential` to retrieve it.
+If a test or sample uses `TokenCredential` to construct the client use `TestEnvironment.Credential`.
+This will ensure that the service principal used to provision the test resources will be used to authorize the service requests when running in `Record` mode.

 ``` C#
 public abstract class KeysTestBase : RecordedTestBase<KeyVaultTestEnvironment>